 Maintain a 2.5 cumulative grade point average

-To apply for TA Service members must apply at the Colorado National Guard State Tuition Assistance Application Portal.
+To apply for TA Service members must apply using the Colorado National Guard State Tuition Assistance Online Application.

 Colorado National Guard TA Brochure